Fall Foliage in Montreal 2025

 If you've missed the fall foliage display in northern or central Quebec, Montreal offers one more chance to enjoy seasonal splendor!
 The city is generally the last in the province to see the change of colors.
 Yet, the right place and time are still the key to the most unforgettable experience, and we've got you covered here.

-Peak fall foliage in Montreal
+Peak fall foliage season in Montreal

 When elsewhere across the province, leaves burst out with delicate yellow, warm orange, and bronze-red already in mid-September, the fall foliage season in Montreal typically starts in late September and peaks by mid-October.
-Anyways, the exact season depends on the weather, so we recommend checking for the latest fall foliage reports when planning your trip.
+The exact season depends on the weather, so we recommend checking for the latest fall foliage reports when planning your trip.
 During some years, the season may even extend well into early November.

 Where to see fall foliage in Montreal

-Montreal offers a host of options to take in the trees ablaze with color.
-No need to stray far away from the Downtown—drop by the famous Mount Royal Park and take a boat ride to enjoy the seasonal ambiance.
-Also, the iconic Old Port of Montreal is a must if you're craving fall foliage with an equally neat background.
+The historical Old Port of Montreal boasts many great outlooks and fun activities.
+You can take a boat ride on the river to marvel the city, basking in golden colors, or stroll by the Grand Quay or head to Marche Bonsecours, enjoying the riverbank views and the beautiful Montreal skyline.
 Across the Old Port, you can also marvel at the fall colors of Parc Jean-Drapeau on Saint Helen's Island.
 To get there, you have to cross the St. Lawrence River either on foot or by bike across one of the bridges or by metro or ferry.

 Montreal Botanical Garden